Matir/blog/_posts/2018-05-26-hacker-summer-camp-2018-prep-guide.md

 asking them questions about anything that's confusing once you have a schedule/agenda in front of you to reference.

 **fadec0d3**: Don’t worry about missing lectures, they’re recorded.
-Don’t worry about missing lectures, they’re recorded.

 **itsC0rg1**: Taking breaks is important, crowds are a bit overwhelming.